 - ¼ cup onion

 - ⅓ cup Szechuan sauce

 - 1 tsp ground ginger

-In a medium bowl, gently whisk eggs.
+- In a medium bowl, gently whisk eggs.
 Add almond flour, Szechuan sauce, and ginger.
-Mix well until smooth then add remaining ingredients.
+Mix well until smooth, then add the remaining ingredients.

 - Spray muffin tin with cooking spray and spoon mixture into cups.
 Fill a little over half way.